Site navigation

 From 1 July 2015, the revised Senate Order requires that only contracts formed through grants, sales of goods/services by an entity, disposals by an entity, and other financial arrangements (non-procurement contracts) be included in the internet listing.
 Procurement contracts are not to be included in the internet listing.
 Reports on procurement contracts will be generated by the Department of Finance and published on AusTender (www.tenders.gov.au) and can be accessed by the Senate Order button.

-The National Competition Council is subject to the Senate Order but, as it has not entered into any non-procurement contracts, has not produced listings for the following periods:
+The National Competition Council is subject to the Senate Order but, as it has not entered into any contracts that satisfy the criteria for reporting for the following periods:

 There is no cost associated with complying with this Senate Order.